Bhinneka/Cahelek/README.md

 ### Cahelek

-Implementing Order domain using Java and State Pattern
+Mini framework for Implementing Order domain using Java and State Pattern

 ## Getting started